admislf/MINN-DTI/README.md

 # Effective drug-target interaction prediction with mutual interaction neural network

 ## MINN-DTI
-* Source code for the paper "Effective drug-target interaction prediction with mutual interaction neural network"
+* Source code for the paper "Effective drug-target interaction prediction with mutual interaction neural network".

 * MINN-DTI is a model for drug-target interaction (DTI) prediction.
 MINN-DTI combines an interacting-transformer module (called Interformer) with an improved Communicative Message Passing Neural Network (CMPNN) (called Inter-CMPNN) to better capture the two-way impact between drugs and targets, which are represented by molecular graph and distance map respectively.

 ![MINN-DTI](image/Fig.1.jpg)
-* The code was built based on [DrugVQA](https://github.com/prokia/drugVQA),[CMPNN](https://github.com/SY575/CMPNN) and [transformerCPI](https://github.com/lifanchen-simm/transformerCPI).
+* The code was built based on [DrugVQA](https://github.com/prokia/drugVQA), [CMPNN](https://github.com/SY575/CMPNN) and [transformerCPI](https://github.com/lifanchen-simm/transformerCPI).
 Thanks a lot for their code sharing!

 ## Dataset
-All data used in this paper are publicly available and consistent with that used by drugvqa, which can be accessed here:[DrugVQA](https://github.com/prokia/drugVQA).
+All data used in this paper are publicly available and consistent with that used by DrugVQA , which can be accessed here : [DrugVQA](https://github.com/prokia/drugVQA).

 ## Environment
 * base dependencies: